Vulnerability Scanner Module Overview

 Introducing the Vulnerability Scanner

-By updating the operating system and other programs on a regular basis, you can prevent third parties from gaining access to your computer and information through any security loopholes present in Windows and other applications.
+By updating the operating system and taking other preventive measures, you can minimize the risk of third parties gaining access to your computer and information through various means.

 Why the need for a Vulnerability Scanner?